rose-gonoud/COVID-19-Unemployment/README.md

 #### Christian

-- [ ] Download the data sets from the the unemployment database for every state's data from
+- [x] Download the data sets from the the unemployment database for every state's data from
-- [ ] Create a Mongo or SQL database with a single entry per line
+- [x] Create a Mongo or SQL database with a single entry per line
+- [ ] Convert SQL database to SQLlite using SQLAlchemy

 #### Rose